eclipse2048/git-annex-RPi/README.md

 come without these tools, I compiled the binary with the assistant myself.

-As of yet, the webapp will not compile on ARM due to the lack of a Haskell compiler with support for Template Haskell.
-The binary also comes without webdav and dbus.
+As of yet, the webapp will not compile on ARM due to the lack of a Haskell compiler that supports Template Haskell.
+The binary also comes without webdav, dbus, and quvi.

-Latest version in this git: 4.20130815
+Latest version in this git: 4.20130909